 Quick, efficient collection of accounts receivables is essential to the sustainability and growth of any healthcare organization – regardless of size.
 With medical services often provided before payment is collected, proper protocols need to be in place to ensure strong cash flow.
 Incorrect patient information, inefficient clinical documentation, improper claim follow-up procedures, and poorly trained A/R staff result in slow claim processing.

-Here are six practices you can implement right now to help improve your cash flow:
+Here are six denial prevention strategies healthcare organizations can implement right now to reduce claim denials, improve medical billing accuracy, and strengthen A/R performance to help improve your cash flow:

 Obtain and maintain correct patient data.
 Incorrect patient/guarantor demographics or insurance details result in delayed payments and lost revenue.
 Responsible parties may not receive invoices and payors may deny claims for ‘Subscriber/member not found’ or ‘Information submitted does not match records,’ which adds unnecessary volume to aging claim records.
 Left unaddressed, claims are denied and these data gaps require more staff time to correct and resubmit.